Azure/fta-aks-operations/articles/patching-upgrade.md

   - To see all supported versions in an Azure region, use `az aks get-versions --location <location> --output table`.
   - To see which version your cluster can upgrade to, use `az aks get-upgrades --resource-group <resource group> --name <cluster name>`.
 - You have 30 days from a patch/minor version removal to upgrade to a supported version.
 Failing to do so within this time window would lead to outside of support of the cluster.
-- When you upgrade the AKS cluster, patch versions can be skipped, but minor versions cannot, except for upgrading from an unsupported version to a supported version.
+- When you upgrade the AKS cluster, patch versions can be skipped.
+Minor versions of the control plane cannot be skipped, except for upgrading from an unsupported version to the minimum supported version.
+The minor versions of node agent may be same as or up to two minor versions older than the minor version of the control plane.
+  - According to the [Version Skew Policy](https://kubernetes.io/releases/version-skew-policy/), the control plane of Kubernetes doesn't support skipping minor versions.
+The minor version of node agent must not be newer and may be up to 2 minor versions older than the control plane.
-- The Kubernetes version upgrade cannot rollback or downgrade.
+- The Kubernetes upgrade of AKS cannot be rollback or downgrade.
 - The Kubernetes can be upgraded in 3 scopes:
   - **Upgrade a cluster**: `az aks upgrade --resource-group <resource group> --name <cluster name> --kubernetes-version <k8s version>`
   - **Upgrade the control plane only**: `az aks upgrade --resource-group <resource group> --name <cluster name> --kubernetes-version <k8s version> --control-plane-only`